 He remembered when the couple’s son John was killed by a dog at age 3.
 After that, whenever the Setzers saw a news report about a child’s death, they “would immediately go and visit with the parents of that child and share something of what they had gone through.”

-Cate and Setzer became partners at the law firm bearing their names between 1979 and 1991.
-Setzer worked on general civil cases and also specialized in living trusts, his former partner said.
+Cate and Setzer became partners at the law firm bearing their names from 1979 to 1991.
+Setzer worked on general civil cases and specialized in living trusts, his former partner said.

 Terrified of the mailbox

 On the Setzers’ quiet rural street, neighbors were terrified about whether a bomb might arrive in their mailbox.
 Some told WZTV that officers went house to house Monday night to check mailboxes for devices.

 “Of course, it makes us a little anxious to go check our own mailbox when we see something like this happen, because normally boxes are delivered and mail is delivered, and you don’t question it,” neighbor Tony Dedman told the affiliate.